Author: Albert Fenech

 A luxurious and noble house for the nobility – Casa Rocca Piccola in Valletta

-By ALBERT FENECH The riches and splendours of Casa Rocco Piccola in Valletta Visitors to Malta and Gozo ranging back over many centuries have never stopped to w...
+By ALBERT FENECH The riches and splendours of Casa Rocco Piccola in Valletta Visitors to Malta and Gozo ranging back over many centuries have never stopped to wonder...
 Read more.

 Further Afield, Historic Buildings, History